dhermes/tailsk8s/01-prerequisites.md

 primary computer used to administer all of the machines in the Kubernetes cluster.
 We'll lock down all of our Kubernetes nodes so that they are **only** reachable via the Tailnet, so the jump host also needs to be in the Tailnet.
+I'll be using Ubuntu 20.04.3 both for the jump host and all of the nodes.
+(Technically it's WSL Ubuntu, a VM inside of Windows.)

 ## Install